-The extent to which the COVID-19 outbreak continues to impact the Group's results of operations and financial condition will depend on future developments that are highly uncertain and cannot be predicted, including new information that may emerge concerning the severity and longevity of COVID-19, the resurgence of COVID-19 in regions that have begun to recover from the initial impact of the pandemic, the impact of COVID-19 on economic activity, and the actions to contain its impact on public health and the global economy.
-See the section entitled "Principal Risks and Uncertainties", for an additional discussion of risks related to COVID-19.
+The extent to which the COVID-19 pandemic continues to impact the Group's results of operations and financial condition will depend on future developments that are highly uncertain and cannot be predicted, including the resurgence of COVID-19 and its variants in regions recovering from the impacts of the pandemic, the effectiveness of COVID-19 vaccines and the speed at which populations are vaccinated around the globe, the impact of COVID-19 on economic activity, and regulatory actions taken to contain its impact on public health and the global economy.
+See the section entitled "Principal Risks and Uncertainties" for an additional discussion of risks related to COVID-19.